 In this review, I’ll evaluate Audicus hearing aids and provide an overview of their free online hearing test, hearing aid models, and payment options.
 I'll also share my own experience purchasing and testing out Audicus hearing aids.
 Keep reading to find out more.

 Pro Tip: To learn more about our favorite hearing aids, check out our rundown of this year’s best hearing aids.

 For those short on time, here are my main takeaways from using Audicus hearing aids.

-- Leading Technology, Lower Cost: By partnering with a leading manufacturer, buying in bulk, and reducing overhead, such as moving all sales online and eliminating most brick-and-mortar locations, Audicus can provide customers with award-winning hearing aids, comparable to those of the highest-priced sellers at a fraction of the cost.
+Reliable Technology, Lower Cost: By partnering with a leading manufacturer, buying in bulk, and reducing overhead and brick-and-mortar costs, Audicus provides customers with award-winning hearing aids, comparable to high-priced sellers at a fraction of the cost.

-- Bluetooth and Rechargeable Technology: Two of Audicus’s three models, Clara and The Wave, support Bluetooth technology and rechargeable batteries.
+Bluetooth and Rechargeable Technology: Two of the five hearing aid models—The Spirit and The Wave—support Bluetooth technology and rechargeable batteries.
 Bluetooth technology allows users to stream sounds directly from smartphones, computers, and other smart devices.

-- Does Not Accept Insurance: Although Medicare Advantage and some other insurances now offer to pay at least a percentage of the cost for hearing aids, Audicus does not accept insurance.
-They do provide you with all the information you need to submit to insurance, assuming your insurance will reimburse you for an out-of-network purchase in this area.
+Does Not Accept Insurance: Although Medicare Advantage and some other insurances now offer to pay at least a percentage of the cost for hearing aids, Audicus does not accept insurance.
+I’d recommend looking into Eargo hearing aids, a company that covers hearing aids for federal employees and accepts most common insurance.